AdobeDocs/experience-manager-cloud-service.en/help/onboarding/getting-access-to-aem-in-cloud/creating-production-program.md

 1. User will select solutions that are to be included in the program in the screen that will be presented following the screen above.

-   >[!NOTE]
-   >
-   >The screen below is only displayed for the segment of customers who have purchased more than one solution.
-For customers who have purchased just one solution, the solution selection screen below will not be displayed.

    ![](assets/set-up-prod2.png)